How to Adjust to Living With Elderly Parents

 • Building an ADU (accessory dwelling unit) on your lot or attached to your home

-You can also look into home modifications, which include renovations and adaptive products you can invest in to address mobility, strength, and flexibility limitations, to ensure home safety for seniors.
+You can also look into home modifications, which include renovations and adaptive products you can invest in to address mobility, strength, and flexibility limitations, to improve home safety for seniors.
 Popular options include:

 • Support bars for shower and toilet areas